Randomized Dimensionality Reduction for k-means Clustering: Linear Algebraic Formulation and our Approach

 where we define \math{\matX_i} as the \math{i}th row of \math{\matX} and we have used the identity $\matX_{i} \matX\transp\matA=\bm\mu(p_i)\transp,$ for $i=1,...,m$.
-This identity is true because \math{\matX\transp\matA} is a matrix whose row \math{j} is \math{\sqrt{s_j}\bm\mu_j}, proportional to the centroid of the \math{j}th cluster; now, \math{\matX_{i}} picks the row corresponding to its non-zero element, i.e. the cluster corresponding to point \math{i}, and scales it by \math{1/\sqrt{s_j}}.
-In the above, $\mu(\p_i)$ denotes the centroid of the cluster of which the point $\p_i$ belongs to.
+This identity is true because \math{\matX\transp\matA} is a matrix whose row \math{j} is \math{\sqrt{s_j}\bm\mu_j}, proportional to the centroid of the \math{j}th cluster; now, \math{\matX_{i}} picks the row corresponding to its non-zero element, i.e., the cluster corresponding to point \math{i}, and scales it by \math{1/\sqrt{s_j}}.
+In the above, $\mu(\p_i) \in \R^m$ denotes the centroid of the cluster of which the point $\p_i$ belongs to.
 Using this formulation, the goal of $k$-means is to find $\matX$ which minimizes \math{\FNormS{\matA - \matX \matX\transp \matA}}.

 To evaluate the quality of different clusterings, we will use the \math{k}-means objective function.
 Given some clustering \math{\hat\matX}, we are interested in the ratio $\cl{F}(\matA,\hat\matX)/\cl{F}(\matA,\matX_{\mathrm{opt}}),$ where \math{\matX_{\mathrm{opt}}} is an optimal clustering of $\matA$.
 The choice of evaluating a clustering under this framework is not new.
 In fact,~\cite{OR99,KSS04,HM04,PK05,FS06,ORSS06} provide results (other than dimensionality reduction methods) along the same lines.
-Below, we give the definition of the $k$-means problem and the notion of a $k$-means approximation algorithm. \begin{definition} \textsc{[The $k$-means clustering problem]} Given $\matA \in \mathbb{R}^{m \times n}$ (representing $m$ data points -- rows -- described with respect to $n$ features -- columns) and a positive integer $k$ denoting the number of clusters, find the indicator matrix $\matX_{\mathrm{opt}} \in \R^{m \times k}$ which satisfies,
+Below, we give the definition of the $k$-means problem. \begin{definition} \textsc{[The $k$-means clustering problem]} Given $\matA \in \mathbb{R}^{m \times n}$ (representing $m$ data points -- rows -- described with respect to $n$ features -- columns) and a positive integer $k$ denoting the number of clusters, find the indicator matrix $\matX_{\mathrm{opt}} \in \R^{m \times k}$ which satisfies,

 The optimal value of the $k$-means clustering objective is